 b.
 An explanation with supporting evidence of how and why compliance with the unmodified critical areas development standards would not permit reasonable use of the property.

 3. Reasonable Use Review Criteria.
-The director may approve a reasonable use exception and modify a critical areas development standard only when all of the following findings can be made:
+For projects in shorelines jurisdiction, the variance approval criteria in 10.7 of the Shoreline Master Program shall apply.
+For projects outside of shorelines jurisdiction, the director may approve a reasonable use exception and modify a critical areas development standard only when all of the following findings can be made:

 a.
 The application of this chapter would deny all reasonable use of the property;